• Skip to primary navigation

 Planter Ideas

 Enjoy these beautiful planters!
-I did talk to the owners of these planters and they shared their main tips.
-I will share those tips at the bottom of the post.
-Many planters follow the thrillers, fillers, and spillers recipe.
-I'll really quickly review what each term means.
+Most of these planters are mine or my neighbors.
+I talked to the owners of these planters, and they shared their main tips to keep them healthy and beautiful.
+I share those tips at the bottom of the post.

 Thrillers